top of page

 • Risks: What are the risks of doing or not doing something?

-• Alternatives: What are the alternatives options you could consider?
+• Alternatives: What are the alternative options you could consider?

 • Information: Is the information clear and of good quality e.g. based on grade A study evidence?
 Does it make sense to you? if not ask questions!